Udemy Review – Does This Online-Course Marketplace Have It All?

 Are Udemy Certificates Valid?

-The largest question with online courses is if you will get any credit for the work that you put in.
+The biggest question with online courses is whether you’ll receive credit for your efforts.
 With Udemy, the answer is no.

 Is Udemy Cheap?

-Udemy can be cheap—as long as you shop carefully.
-Most courses list a full-price of around $200—but they are often on sale for 90% off.
-In reality, most of the courses will end up costing you $10-$15.
-While there are some sites that advertise Udemy coupons, the only legitimate ones are from Udemy or the instructors themselves.
-Udemy’s own coupons are site-wide—and correspond to those sales, which come regularly every ten days.
-Instructor coupons can be found either in their profiles, or occasionally by signing up for their email lists.
+Udemy can be affordable—if you shop strategically.
+Most courses list at around $200 but frequently go on sale for 90% off.
+In practice, most courses cost $10-$15.
+While some sites advertise Udemy coupons, only ones from Udemy or instructors themselves are legitimate.
+Udemy’s coupons are site-wide and correspond to regular sales occurring every ten days.
+Instructor coupons appear in their profiles or through email newsletter signups.

 Udemy Pricing